patreu22/Twittex/README.md

 ##What is Twittex?

 Twittex is a short messaging service (similar to Twitter) with finer privacy settings for use in a university environment.
+For a feature list check out our Github Wiki page.
 <img src="https://cloud.githubusercontent.com/assets/11362357/8591885/8a5f930e-262b-11e5-8d19-e56cc82e9ef8.png"></img>

 ##Guide to install Twittex